Learning partial correlation graphs and graphical models by covariance queries: Recovery of tree-like structures

 \section{Recovery of tree-like structures}

 In this section we discuss in detail procedures for learning trees and graphs with small 2-connected components.
 A graph is \emph{2-connected} if for any vertex $v$, $G\setminus v$ is connected.
 If $V'\subseteq V$ is maximal, with respect to inclusion, such that $G[V']$ is 2-connected, then $G[V']$ is a \emph{2-connected component} or \emph{block} of $G$.

-Note that the requirement of small 2-connected components does not imply that the graph is sparse, that is, a linear number of edges.
+{Theorem \ref{mmain2} below clarifies what we mean by ``small 2-connected components.''
+In particular, if the size $b$ of the largest 2-connected component is at most of the order $\log^{1/3}n$, then both the query and computational complexity of the proposed recovery algorithm are of the order $n\log^2 n$. }

 For a given graph $G$, let $\cB$ be the set of 2-connected components of $G$ and let $A$ be the set of {\it cut-vertices}, that is, vertices that belong to more than one 2-connected components.
 The \textit{block-cut tree} $\bc(G)$ of $G$ is a bipartite graph on $A\cup \cB$ where an edge between $a\in A$ and $B\in \cB$ exists if $a\in B$.
 A block-cut tree is a tree by \cite[Theorem 4.4]{harary6graph}. {See Figure~\ref{fig:100} for an example of a graph and its block-cut tree.}